These are the first people you will see when you come to the Men’s Trauma Centre; there is no charge to see a Victim Service worker.

 - come together and learn with and from each other about how to be better parents than those that they may have grown up with

-The Stage One “You Are Not Alone” Trauma Stabilization Group for Men is a 10-week educational program intended to support and begin to facilitate the healing process for self-identifying adult males who have experienced the effects of trauma.
+The Stage One “You Are Not Alone” Trauma Stabilization Group is a 10-week educational program intended to support and begin to facilitate the healing process for masculine identified adults who have experienced the effects of trauma.
 Post Traumatic Stress Disorder (PTSD) can disrupt a person’s social, physical, mental, and emotional worlds leaving them in a state of heightened anxiety for years.
 PTSD affects one’s ability to cope with everyday stressors, to navigate relationships, and to care for themselves limiting their capacity to experience a true sense of life satisfaction.
 The group is designed to provide tools and to build skills to assist participants to:

 - increase their personal health and well-being